collective/redturtle.custommenu.factories/README.txt

 other customizations.
 You can also locally block the inherit of root customization but you can also make new menu elements defined in the root available only in the root itself.

-Also, you can five a right *id* to new entries not only to override menu element from Plone normal behaviour, but also for change a customization done in the site root.
+Also, you can give a right *id* to new entries not only to override menu element from Plone normal behaviour, but also for change a customization done in the site root.

 .. figure:: http://keul.it/images/plone/redturtle.customizemenu.factories2.png